5 Easy Ways to Include Sensory Play into Everyday Activities

 While the information provided here is meant to assist your child in their everyday sensory experiences, it is provided for informational purposes only.
 If your child has a sensory processing disorder, please contact your therapist before trying the activities proposed above.

-Remember to grab your copy of my freebie, Sensory Processing Disorder Checklist here.
+Remember to grab your copy of my freebie, Sensory Processing Disorder Checklist below,

-If you have a child with ADHD, SPD, OCD or ODD, then I'd love to have you in my FREE Facebook Group, " A Journey to Empowerment for Families of Kids with ADHD, SPD, OCD or ODD".
+If you have a child with ADHD, SPD, OCD or ODD, then I'd love to have you in my FREE Facebook Group, " Nutrition & Natural Living for Parents of Kids who have ADHD, SPD, OCD or ODD".
 You can join here.

 Until next time,